Vbuddies/100DaysOfCode/log.md

  * moved the course details section into its own component
  * fixed the functions that broke after migration
  * fixed the styling

+### Day 9: July 24, 2022
+**Today's Progress**: Added the student view to Labs

+**Thoughts:** It could still use a little work, but its functional at the very least.

+**What I Accomplished Today**:
+ * Added a student view to the labs page.
+ * Added functionality to student view button in course edit.